AhmetCanArslan/ShizuWall/README.md

 ```

-Notes for those want to use broadcasts:
-- The receiver is exported to allow adb and automation.
-- Using `-n com.arslan.shizuwall/.FirewallControlReceiver` targets the receiver directly, bypassing intent filters.
 - Shizuku must be running and the app must have Shizuku permission for these broadcasts to succeed.
-- The receiver applies the same commands as the UI (cmd connectivity ...).
-Use with care.

 ## ⚠️ Disclaimer